MeetMagentoAcademy/magento2-training-resources/backend/modules/controller.md

 But this is not a fulfilling result.
 Why?
-Beacuse it is not properly Object Oriented solution - we are using procedure in controller that echo's string instead of returing a result object that contains our resposne.
+Beacuse it is not properly Object Oriented solution - we are using procedure in controller that echo's string instead of returning a result object that contains our response.
-However beacuse we did use `\Magento\Framework\App\Action\Action` proper implementation is just few strokes away.
+However because we did use `\Magento\Framework\App\Action\Action` proper implementation is just few strokes away.
 We can use `_resultFactory` property to create new `\Magento\Framework\Controller\Result\Raw` object.
 That object will allow us to return just a plain text as a response to our HTTP query.